Sync Metadata Between Photo Mechanic And Capture One

 covering metadata in general, and the Metadata tool in particular - Using Keywords In Capture One

-discussing the use of keywords; includes both the Keywords and Keyword Library tools - Sync Metadata Between Photo Mechanic And Capture One
+discussing the use of keywords; including both the Keywords and Keyword Library tools - Sync Metadata Between Photo Mechanic And Capture One

 showing different tools and workflows to geotag your images - Filter And Search Your Images in Capture One